-Below are brief highlights about My25's health and cost outcomes—which we routinely summarize in progress report form for each subscribing organization, specific to their My25 implementation—and some comments from our customers.
+Below are brief highlights about My25's health and cost outcomes and some comments from our customers.
 All support the fact that My25 is the only solution effectively addressing the new reality: Human services organizations are morphing into health care entities as a result of medical care costs outpacing long term services and supports expense.

 Clinical Health & Social Determinants of Health